 “I think this is the most compelling look I’ve seen at the density of these cameras,” said Matthew Guariglia, a policy analyst at the Electronic Frontier Foundation.

 Guariglia and other surveillance experts told Gizmodo that the ubiquity of the devices gives rise to fears that pedestrians are being recorded strolling in and out of “sensitive buildings,” including certain medical clinics, law offices, and foreign consulates.
 “I think this is my big concern,” he said, seeing the maps.

 Accordingly, Gizmodo located cameras in unnerving proximity to such sensitive buildings, including a clinic offering abortion services and a legal office that handles immigration and refugee cases.

 It is possible to acquire Neighbors posts from anywhere in the country, in near-real-time, and sort them in any number of ways.
-Nearly 4,000 posts, for example, reference children, teens, or young adults; two purportedly involve people having sex; eight mention Immigration and Customs Enforcement; and more than 3,600 mention dogs, cats, coyotes, turkeys, and turtles.
+Nearly 4,000 posts, for example, reference children, teens, and others who could be minors based on their appearance; two purportedly involve people having sex; eight mention Immigration and Customs Enforcement; and more than 3,600 mention dogs, cats, coyotes, turkeys, and turtles.